JMartin123456/Chat/README.md

     Text VARCHAR(500) NOT NULL,
     Created DATETIME NOT NULL
 );
-Update the 'DefaultConnection' value in 'ChatServer/appsettings.json' with your local MySQL server address, database credentials, and other required connection settings before running the application.
+Update the `DefaultConnection` value in `ChatServer/appsettings.json` with your local MySQL server address, database credentials, and other required connection settings before running the application.

 For security reasons, sensitive information such as: database credentials,